-Most smokers started when they were teens.
+Most people who smoke started smoking when they were teenagers.
 Those who have friends and/or parents who smoke are more likely to start smoking than those who don’t.
-Some teens say that they “just wanted to try it,” or they thought it was “cool” to smoke.
+Some teenagers say that they “just wanted to try it,” or they thought it was “cool” to smoke.

 Anyone who starts using tobacco can become addicted to nicotine.
 Studies show that smoking is most likely to become a habit during the teen years.
 The younger you are when you begin to smoke, the more likely you are to become addicted to nicotine.

-According to the 2014 Surgeon General’s Report,(SGR) nearly 9 out of 10 adult smokers started before age 18, and nearly all started by age 26.
-The report estimates that about 3 out of 4 high school smokers will become adult smokers – even if they intend to quit in a few years.
+According to the 2014 Surgeon General’s Report (SGR), nearly 9 out of 10 adults who smoke started before age 18, and nearly all started by age 26.
+The report estimates that about 3 out of 4 high school students who smoke will become adults who smoke – even if they intend to quit in a few years.